Samsung/tizen-docs/docs/application/tizen-studio/troubleshooting/troubleshooting.md

 The preview tab in the Web Page Editor does not appear.

 **Resolution:**
-- Use Web SDK HTML Editor, that has enhanced features compared to the Web Page Editor.
+- Use Web SDK HTML Editor that has enhanced features compared to the Web Page Editor.
 - Instead of the Preview tab in the Web Page Editor, use the preview feature by pressing the **Ctrl + 4** combination of keys in Web SDK HTML Editor.
 - In Rapid Development Support (RDS) mode, check for the web unit test results update status.

 ## Issue: Cannot launch Tizen Studio with GDB Client

-**Description:** Tizen Studio fails to launch with GDB client on Ubuntu 18.04 **Resolution:**
+**Description:** Tizen Studio fails to launch with GDB client on Ubuntu&reg; 18.04.
+**Resolution:**

-Ubuntu 18.04 does not come with `readline6` dev package.
+Ubuntu&reg; 18.04 does not come with `readline6` dev package.
 To install the `readline6` dev package, run the following command (for 64 bit system):

+> [!NOTE]
+> Xenial (16.04) contains a `libreadline6-dev` package, but Ubuntu&reg; 18.04 does not.
+You can download and install the package with the following commands:

 ```
 $ wget http://mirrors.edge.kernel.org/ubuntu/pool/main/r/readline6/libreadline6-dev_6.3-8ubuntu2_amd64.deb